playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 1. Create a sidebar component
 2. Add a list of buttons with sidebar items' names
-3. Make a `ExpandableDropdown` component
+3. Make an `ExpandableDropdown` component
-4. Add a `name` input to dropdown and display it
+4. Add a `name` input to the dropdown and display it
-5. Add an `expanded` input to dropdown and display it
+5. Add an `expanded` input to the dropdown and display it
 6. Use an output to toggle the `expanded` input
 7. Make our `expanded` property functional